 No Sugar Added Blueberry Pie Bars – These soft and healthy treats have NO added sugar or oil and are sweetened only with fruit.
 Gluten-free and nut-free.

 These days, you have to be really careful how you market ‘sugar-free’ recipes.

-Describe a recipe with fruit as being ‘sugar-free’, and you’ll have ten readers scream at you in internet-speak that ‘fruit has sugar!’
+Describe a recipe with fruit as being ‘sugar-free’, and you’ll have ten people lovingly remind you that ‘fruit has sugar!’

 Sheesh, I’m just trying to tell ya that I didn’t add any sugar!

 It used to be that if you didn’t add white sugar, a recipe was considered ‘sugar-free’.
 Now, there’s a wide range of available sweeteners, thus widening the spectrum.